crystal-clayson/8-Week-SQL-Challenge/Foodie_Fi/readme.md

 		WHEN s.plan_id != 4
 		THEN CONCAT('After a free trial period beginning ', DATEADD(DAY, -7, S.start_date), ', Customer ',s.customer_id, ' successfully enrolled in the ',
 				p.plan_name, ' subscription on ', s.start_date, '.')
-		ELSE CONCAT('Unfortunatly, Customer ', s.customer_id, ' chose not to enroll in a plan after their free trial ended on ', DATEADD(DAY, 7, s.start_date), '.')
+		ELSE CONCAT('Unfortunately, Customer ', s.customer_id, ' chose not to enroll in a plan after their free trial ended on ', DATEADD(DAY, 7, s.start_date), '.')
 		END AS customer_journey
 FROM subscriptions AS s
 JOIN plans AS p ON s.plan_id = p.plan_id